State planning policies

 State planning policy

-The Queensland Government is committed to establishing a new approach to state planning policies that simplifies and clarifies the state's interests.
+The Queensland Government has established a new approach to state planning policies that simplifies and clarifies state interests.
+This new approach means that a single state planning policy has been developed to replace the multiple policies previously in existence.